 In this myth, Hades steals Persephone from Demeter and is so reluctant to give her back that a compromise is met, wherein he can keep her with him in the underworld for a third of the year.

 This dreary third of the year for Demeter therefore materialized into winter for mortals, until the goddess got her daughter back in spring!
-In another myth, Demeter charged an Eleusinian prince called Triptolemos to sow Attica (and later the rest of the Greek world) with grain, giving birth to Ancient Greek agriculture!
+In another myth, Demeter charged an Eleusinian prince called Triptolemos to sow Attica (and later the rest of the Greek world) with grain, giving birth to ancient Greek agriculture!

 Renenutet

 Similar in ways to Demeter, was her Egyptian counterpart Renenutet, goddess of nourishment and the harvest in Egyptian mythology.
-She was also seen as a matronly, nursing figure who not only watched over the harvest, but also was the guardian goddess of the pharaohs as well.
-In later Egyptian mythology she became a Goddess who controlled the destiny of each individual as well.
+She was also seen as a matronly, nursing figure who not only watched over the harvest but also was the guardian goddess of the pharaohs as well.
+In later Egyptian mythology, she became a goddess who controlled the destiny of each individual as well.

-She was often depicted as a snake, or at least with the head of a snake, which was supposed to have a distinctive gaze which could vanquish all enemies.
+She was often depicted as a snake, or at least with the head of a snake, which was supposed to have a distinctive gaze that could vanquish all enemies.
 However, it also had the beneficial power of nurturing crops and providing the fruits of the harvest for Egyptian farmers.

 Hermes